webmeshproj/webmesh/README.md

   - [Webmesh CNI](https://github.com/webmeshproj/webmesh-cni)
   - [Webmesh Operator](https://github.com/webmeshproj/operator) (Work in Progress)

-You may also embed this library directly in your applications that have access to managing network interfaces.
-More documentation will be provided later on how to do this.
+More documentation on direct embedding will be provided later.
 For now, you can find examples in the [examples/embedded](examples/embedded) directory.
+The godoc for the [embed](https://pkg.go.dev/github.com/webmeshproj/webmesh/pkg/embed) package is also a good place to start.

 ## Building